peek-travel/cocktail/examples.md

-# Example iCal schedules
+# Example iCalendar schedules

 Notes:

 * All examples below generated using IceCube
 * Timezones are using Ruby timezone IDs, which are not "correct" (should be "America/Los_Angeles" in all below examples)
-* The examples need to be wrapped in an iCal "calendar" object to be completely valid
+* The examples need to be wrapped in an iCalendar "calendar" object to be completely valid

 ## Daily examples